smileidentity/smile-identity-core-js/README.md

 Sometimes, you may want to get a particular job status at a later time.
 You may use the get_job_status function to do this:

-You will already have your Web Api class initialized as follows:
+Initialized the Web Api class as follows:

 ```javascript
 const connection = new WebApi(partner_id, default_callback, api_key, sid_server);